 Any fountain pen that uses a permanent rubber bladder as the ink chamber is a bladder sac fountain pen.
 But, no fountain pen that uses a bladder sac uses that name.

-Because fountain pens are named by how the pens are filled, not by how they store the ink, and there are a ton of different ways to fill a rubber ink sac.
+Fountain pens get their names from how you fill them, not how they store the ink.
+As a result, there are a ton of different ways to fill a rubber sac.

 Bladder sac fill systems include:

 A lever fountain pen uses a lever on the outside of the pen to push a pressure bar inside the pen.
 The pressure bar depresses the rubber sac in the barrel, pushing all air out of the sac.
 When the lever is released, the bar disengages from the sac, and the sac reinflates with ink.